Configure the document automation base kit

 Configuration saved for Document Processing.

-You have successfully understood how the Document automation base kit allows you to define different security roles and how it must be configured to process your documents.
+You successfully understood how the Document automation base kit allows you to define different security roles and how it must be configured to process your documents.